MustakimHF/Marketing-Business-Dashboards/README.md

 ## 🔒 Notes

 - `warehouse.duckdb` and large CSV exports are excluded from GitHub.
 - Only scripts, README, and small exports are committed.
-- Recruiters see the dashboards directly in screenshots or via shared Tableau Public link.

 ---

 ## 📄 Licence

 MIT Licence – free to use and adapt.